airnativeextensions/nativeextensions-documentation/docs/adverts/consent.md

 ---

 >
-> **The Consent SDK has been deprecated.
-You should migrate to the new [User Messaging Platform](user-messaging-platform) to ensure you have access to the latest consent gathering tools**
+> **Google are advising customers migrate to the new [User Messaging Platform](user-messaging-platform) to ensure you have access to the latest consent gathering tools.
+You should assess whether this new platform is applicable for your situation.**
 >
+> Huawei still utilises this consent SDK.
 >

+>
-> **Important** There are additional resources required to be packaged with your application in order to use this part of the SDK.
+> **Important** There are additional resources required to be packaged with your application in order to use this part of the AdMob SDK.
 > This is described in the [Consent Form Resources](consent#consent-form-resources) section below.
 >